suxess-it/kubriX/proposals/gitops-structure.md

 ## User Stories

-These user stories a ordered by expertise of the platform consumers.
+These user stories a ordered by expertise of the platform consumers:

 - little skills and knowledge - high standardization and governance
 - medium skills and knowledge - high standardization, governance, but more flexibility and insights
 - high skills and knowledge - very flexible, still some governance where needed and lots of insights

+and the self-service capability of the platform

+- namespace / project / tenant as a service
+- ticket / PRs to platform-team and reviews required per app

 Disclaimer: as always, enabling and "skill-up" dev-teams is always an advantages.
 Still, some dev-teams are not able to skill them up or don't have enough resources.